You have been in the business of photography a long time. How long has it actually been?

 I am an X Series guy.
 I own two X-T2s, two X-Pro2s and an older graphite X-T1.
 There is an X-H1 on the way and an X-T3.

-I understand you are responsible for an annual FUJIFILM Summit.
+I understand you are responsible for an annual summit.
 What is it called?

-Does that mean it is solely for FUJIFILM X-Photographers or for FUJIFILM camera owners also?
+Does that mean it is solely for X-Photographers or for Fujifilm camera owners also?

 What kind of training takes places on these retreats?

 Field sessions with hands-on help, critique sessions of the attendee’s work and lectures by X-Photographers on the team.
 Representatives from Fujifilm also give teaching sessions on setting-up their cameras.
 The events have been very positively reviewed by the attendees, with lots of great comments on the summits.
 Since we emphasize learning to see and improve composition, I’ve had a number of students tell me it was a turning point in their work.

 Is there a single piece of advice that you think helps beginner photographers more than any other?

 Learn the basic concepts well and then practice, practice, practice!
 It is not rocket science, but it does require disciplined study and practice.

 Do these Summits continue to teach you, yourself, something about photography?